-Access to food constrained by high food prices
+Access to food constrained by high prices of imported food commodities

-Continued assistance is still needed, especially for vulnerable people
+Continued assistance still needed, especially for vulnerable people

-The combined effects of the 2011 Sahel Crisis and heavy flooding in July/October 2012 have eroded vulnerable households’ coping mechanisms and resulted in protracted food insecurity in pockets of the country and persisting acute malnutrition.
+The combined effects of the recent Sahel food crises, localized heavy flooding in 2012 and 2013 and insufficient rains in 2014 and 2016 have eroded vulnerable households’ coping mechanisms and resulted in protracted food insecurity in pockets of the country and persisting acute malnutrition.

 About 78 000 people are estimated to be in Phase 3: “Crisis” and above between March and May 2017, according to the latest “Cadre Harmonisé” analysis conducted in the country.
 Child malnutrition is also a cause of concern.
 Chronic malnutrition ranges between 11 and 20 percent with the North Bank Region and the Lower River Region.
 The nutrition situation is expected to improve in 2017 thanks to numerous nutrition and health interventions across the country.